RandyPatterson/AOAI_Student/Challenge-05.md

     ![api key](./Resources/images/ch05i05.png)

-    Click **Next** and wait for the import to finish
+    :repeat: Click **Next** and wait for the import to finish
 1. Add a Text Embedding model to the reference application

     In the reference application open **Program.cs**.
-Before you build the kernel, use the **KernelBuilder** object to add the previously deployed Azure OpenAI Text Embedding model to Semantic Kernel.
+Before the code that builds the kernel, use the **KernelBuilder** object to add the previously deployed Azure OpenAI Text Embedding model to Semantic Kernel.
 1. Configure AI Search

-    *Azure AI Search Vector Store connector* is used to search documents .
+    *Azure AI Search Vector Store connector* is used to search documents using [embeddings](#embeddings-in-ai) .
 The connector is configured with the URL and API key of the Azure AI Search service.
 Refere to the [documentation](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/azure-ai-search-connector?pivots=programming-language-csharp) for more information on how to configure the connector.

     :bulb: There are several ways to add the AI Search Connector to Semantic Kernel, you want to follow the instructions using the **kernelBuilder** and the **SearchIndexClient** class.
 You will need to use the **SearchIndexClient** class in your Semantic Search Plugin

-1. Write the Semantic Search Plugin to query the AI Search Index created earlier.
-The Plugin should take the users query and generate an embedding using the Text Embedding model.
+1. Create a Semantic Search Plugin to query the AI Search Index created earlier.
+This Plugin should take the users query and generate an embedding using the Text Embedding model.
 The embedding should then be used to query the AI Search Index containing the Contoso Handbook PDF and return the most relevant information.

-Review the Semantic Kernel documentation on [Creating a Retrieval Augmented Generation (RAG) plugin](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag) for more information on how to create a *Semantic Search* Plugin.
+    :bulb:Review the Semantic Kernel documentation on [Creating a Retrieval Augmented Generation (RAG) plugin](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag) for more information on how to create a *Semantic Search* Plugin.

 Below is the workflow handled by Semantic Kernel and your plugin: